ignascode/crypto_converter/README.md

-# Getting Started with Crypto Converter
+# Getting Started with BTC/USD Converter

 This project was bootstrapped with
 [Create React App](https://github.com/facebook/create-react-app).